White Fathers: Zambia

 The White Fathers were once the largest missionary society in Zambia.
 In 1891, they established their first station among the Mambwe, an ethnic group from northeastern Zambia, in the Tanganyika-Malawi corridor.
 This made them the earliest missionaries to settle in the country, even before the effective establishment of British rule following the Berlin Conference in 1885, which placed the Zambian territory under British control.

 In 1895, Joseph Dupont took over the Mambwe mission and directed his efforts toward the dominant ethnic group in Northern Zambia, the Bemba.

 Joseph Dupont then contacted the Bemba royalty, following the instructions of Lavigerie.
 The founding Cardinal believed in the "Clovis Model," a strategy for converting indigenous people in Zambia.
 This model proposed that convincing the king to convert first would lead to the conversion of the population, as the people would follow the king's example and embrace Christianity.

 The White Fathers claimed success in converting at least some of the Bemba to Christianity.
 However, Britain, which sought to exercise indirect colonial control in the region, refused to allow the French White Fathers to establish missions before 1900.
 By the 1930s, however, the White Fathers were overseeing twenty missions located in the eastern provinces of Zambia.
+As European institutions remained weak, and mainly depended on local leaders for survival, African political dynamics noticeably changed missionary activity in northern Katanga.
+They also influenced colonial administration, as they no longer had the same power they once did.
+This challenged previous ideas and assumptions of dominance of missionaries.

+The White Fathers often struggled to get converts and enforce their authority in the northern Katanga region.
+This happened more particularly in mission areas where they had to compete with Protestant missionaries and local traditions.

 Following a request from Zambian authorities for the remains of Joseph Dupont, the bishop's bones were reburied at Chilubula Mission on 15 December 2000.
 This event was unusual, occurring 88 years after the White Fathers had left Zambia.
 It highlights the significant influence the White Fathers had at the time and continue to have in Zambia to this day.

 Even today, Lusaka is home to the White Fathers' headquarters, where the archival collection remains and was updated in 2001 by Father Hugo Hinfelaar.